Improper Criminal History Checks Resulted in $6 Million Dollar Lawsuit Payout

 What is a Criminal History Check?

 A criminal history check is one of many background check solutions that employers can use to help them determine a safe hire.
 This type of check reveals detailed information about an individual’s county, state, and/or federal criminal history.
 Each record will vary by the type of information that is searched for and the results that it returns.
 By providing an employer with the knowledge of an applicant’s criminal history, they can better understand if they would make a good fit for the company.
-Criminal history checks benefits employers by:
+Criminal history checks benefit employers by:

 What Should Employers Do?

-- Know and understand the laws regarding the use of criminal history information and train managers, HR officials, etc. accordingly.
+• Know and understand the laws regarding the use of criminal history information and train managers, HR officials, etc., accordingly.

 Fair Credit Reporting Act (FCRA)